Gusamaal/AMT2020-StackOverflowSimpleGamified/docs/README.md

 ## Quick Deploy the whole project

-In preamble we need to setup an external docker network to allow our topologie to communicate easly
+In preamble we need to setup an external docker network to allow our 2 topologies to communicate easly

 ```bash
 $ docker network create reunion